top of page

 Research

-We are an interdisciplinary lab, working at the interface of Biochemistry, Cell Biology and Physics.
-Our work is driven by a sense of curiosity, fascination and discovery.
+We are an interdisciplinary lab, working at the interface of Biochemistry, Cell Biology, and Physics.
+Our work is driven by a sense of curiosity, fascination, and discovery.
+We study how biological systems—from molecules to organisms—achieve remarkable complexity through self-assembly, where local interactions give rise to emergent order.
+By combining quantitative experiments, theory, and computational modeling, we aim to uncover universal principles governing self-organization across scales.

-Our lab's research can be divided into following two themes:
+Our lab's research is broadly organized across the following two themes:

 Picture1.png